Neill “Wild Horse” Sheridan was a classic “cup of coffee” major leaguer who saw brief duty in just two major league games, with the Red Sox in 1948.

 Sheridan went to spring training with the big league ball club.
 He opened the season with the big league club, renting an apartment in Boston for himself, his wife, and their daughter and infant son.
 About a week after they moved in, in early May, he was optioned back to the Coast League, to Seattle.
-With Williams, DiMaggio, Spence, Mele, and Moses, “they figured out that they didn’t need six outfielders.”
+With Ted Williams, DiMaggio, Stan Spence, Mele, and Wally Moses, “they figured out that they didn’t need six outfielders.”
 The Sporting News asked him how he’d gotten along with manager Joe McCarthy, and Sheridan said that McCarthy had only spoken three words to him all spring: “Nice going, kid” after he’d thrown out Dom DiMaggio taking a big turn at first base during an intrasquad game.

 Sheridan had a very good year for Seattle, hitting .312, hitting 17 homers, and driving in 82.